ERP Explained: What is ERP and How Does It Work?

 - To help you decide which ERP system to adopt, ask your vendor for references.
 Understand the experiences of their other customers as this will guide your decision.

 - Because customization has a financial implication, you have to prioritize particular requirements over others and see which ones can be implemented at a later time.

 - Consider changes in your organization

-- As having an ERP system improves processes in your business, it is also important to manage its impact on the culture of your company and the employees that you have.
+- As your new ERP system improves processes in your business, it is also important to manage its impact on the culture of your company.

 The concept of ERP dates back to the year 1960.
-Software engineers saw the need to create a management system that improves manufacturing processes by keeping track of materials used on different processes.
-This inspired the Material Requirements Planning (MRP) systems in the 1970 that streamlined production processes and calculate materials needed.
+Software engineers saw the need to create a management system that improved manufacturing processes by keeping track of materials used on different processes.
+This inspired the Material Requirements Planning (MRP) systems in the 1970s that streamlined production processes and calculated materials needed.

 This then evolved into MRPII in the 1980s, which included features on sales planning, scheduling, and capacity management.
-Although it has improved manufacturing planning for organizations, improvements still have to be made on tracking profitability and customer satisfaction, since they also have a big impact on the enterprise.
-In the 1990s, software has also included other organizational processes, such as finance and human resources.
+Although it has improved manufacturing planning for organizations, improvements still had to be made with tracking profitability and customer satisfaction, since they also have a big impact on the enterprise.
+In the 1990s, software also included other organizational processes, such as finance and human resources.
 This led to the Enterprise Resource Planning system available today.

 Given the advancement in ERP systems, businesses, including smaller ones, have seen the value of the system in their processes.
-Because cloud-based, software-as-a-service providers have created ERP products that are easier to install and navigate, organizations now can choose which system best suits their business.
-Also, executives and founders are able to make smarter decisions for the growth of their business through the real-time reporting and business intelligence functions of ERP systems.
+Because cloud-based, software-as-a-service providers have created ERP products that are easier to install and navigate, organizations can now choose which system best suits them.
+Also, executives and founders can make smarter decisions for the growth of their business through the real-time reporting and business intelligence functions of ERP systems.